oyamauchi/wordle-solver/README.md

 each word requiring 8 guesses has a corresponding 7-guess word different in one
 letter: vaunt/daunt, match/batch.

+## Multisolver

+There is also a solver that solves multiple boards at once in `src/bin`.
+It can solve an arbitrary number of boards.
+It's meant to be used with things like [Quordle](https://quordle.com), [Octordle](https://octordle.com), [Duotrigordle](https://duotrigordle.com), whatever.

+I don't know whether it's optimal in any sense, or whether it can solve all possible sets of starting boards, but anecdotally, I've tried it on a bunch of games of the above multi-Wordles, and it's solved all of them.

 ## Absurdle

 There is also a solver for